Day Trips from Sarlat: Domme, Beynac & Boat Ride

 Share

 Planning your trip?
-I usually book through Booking.com, you’ll find everything from simple B&Bs to riverside hotels all across the Dordogne.
+I usually book through Booking.com because I want to compare places quickly.
+I filter for parking first, then breakfast, then I check the map so I’m not driving back and forth.
+You’ll find everything from simple B&Bs to riverside hotels across the Dordogne.

-Here’s how I’d plan it again, what worked, what I’d do differently, and the little things that made it special.
+Here’s how I’d plan it again, what worked, and what I’d skip next time.

 Day trips from Sarlat